 Emotional abuse is any kind of abuse that is emotional rather than physical in nature.
 It can include anything from verbal abuse and constant criticism to more subtle tactics such as repeated disapproval or even the refusal to ever be pleased.

-HCWC assists victims who have specifically suffered family violence, sexual assault, child abuse, or any combination of these.
+HCWC assists victims who have specifically suffered family violence, dating violence, sexual assault, child abuse, or any combination of these.